jilutech/currency_converter/README.md

 # currency_converter

-It is an  application to create and manage invoices.
+It is an  application to convert the currency rate.

 In this app, I used the following :